Skip to main content

 export const addCategory = createAction( "[Category List] Add Category", props<{ category: Category }>());

 Let's break down this example.
-First of all, the name createAction is a bit deceptive; it does not create an action; in fact, it creates a function which, when called, wil produce an action object.
+First of all, the name createAction is a bit deceptive; it does not create an action; in fact, it creates a function which, when called, will produce an action object.
 The first argument is the type of the action that will be produced.
 When called, the addCategory function will always create an action with type "[Category List] Create Category".
 The second argument uses the bizarre function props, which is a generic function that allows us to define the type of the payload which the created action will have.
 Essentially, it explains that in order to create the action using the addCategory function, we should call it and provide an object that has a property category which is defined in the Interface Category defined in the AppState.
 Let's do this and console.log the result.

 app.component.ts